xebia/essentials/fail-fast.md

 The big problem however is that projects fail late in the game.
 That means piles of money were spent on something that - with a little bit of effort - could have been proven to be a failure early on.
 And that's just plain wrong.
 Projects should fail as early as possible, if there is a risk it might fail.

-Edsger Dijkstra once said that whenever he had an idea, he first put in a considerable amount of effort to proof it wrong.
+Edsger Dijkstra once said that whenever he had an idea, he first put in a considerable amount of effort to prove it wrong [citation needed].

 ### Applicability